hecerinc/Notes-On/finanzas/chap6.md

 ### Special types of bank credit cards

-You can also obtain cards that offer rebates, special icentive programs, cards sponsored by nonprofit organizations.
+You can also obtain cards that offer rebates, special incentive programs, cards sponsored by nonprofit organizations.

 #### Reward credit cards

 https://www.kiplinger.com/slideshow/credit/T016-S003-the-best-rewards-cards-for-you-2019/index.html

-> **reward (co-branded) credit cards**: a card which combines features of a traditional bank credit card with an additional incentive, such as rebtes and airline mileage.
+> **reward (co-branded) credit cards**: a card which combines features of a traditional bank credit card with an additional incentive, such as rebates and airline mileage.

 Some of the many incentive programs:

 - **Frequent flyer programs**: cardholder earns free frequent flyer miles for each dollar charged on the credit card.
-Can be used for free tickets, first-class upgrades, etc. Exmaples include Delta Sky Miles Card, United Airlines mileage Plus Visa Card; with the American Express and Chase Travel Plus programs, the miles can be used on any of numerous airlines
+Can be used for free tickets, first-class upgrades, etc. Examples include Delta Sky Miles Card, United Airlines Mileage Plus Visa Card; with the American Express and Chase Travel Plus programs, the miles can be used on any of numerous airlines.
 - **Automobile rebate programs**: a number of cards earn annual rebates of up to 5% for new car purchases or leases and gas and auto maintenance purchases up to specified limits.
 Citibank's ThankYou Preferred Card provides rebates that can be applied to the purchase of any vehicle brand, new or used.
 Cardholders can earn 1% on most all purchases (notably excluding gas) and 6% during the year.
 Most of the major car companies offer some kind of rewards-related credit card
 - **Other merchandise rebates**: Bank card reward programs, including Norwegian Cruise Line, NASCAR, Starbucks, Marriot Hotels, and Hard Rock Cafe.
 Major oil companies and regional phone companies offer rebates on phone calls and gas.